SocialGouv/crossplane-function-js/ENV_VARS.md

 This document describes the environment variables that can be used to configure the Crossplane Skyhook server.

+## Configuration Library

+The server uses the [envconfig](https://github.com/kelseyhightower/envconfig) library to handle environment variable configuration.
+This library automatically maps environment variables to struct fields based on struct tags, providing a more robust and maintainable configuration system.

 ## Configuration Hierarchy

 The configuration is loaded in the following order, with later sources taking precedence:

-1. Default values
+1. Default values (defined in struct tags)
-2. Environment variables
+2. Environment variables (processed by envconfig)
 3. Command-line flags

 ## Available Environment Variables